 Tooth enamel is one of the four primary tissues that make up the human tooth.
 Tooth enamel is a hard substance that is found in the outer shell of each tooth.
 Enamel is considered the hardest substance in the body.
-In fact, about 1 to 2 percent of enamel is made up of organic materials, in particular, enamelins, which are enamel-specific proteins.
+In fact, about one to two percent of enamel is made up of organic materials, in particular, enamelins, which are enamel-specific proteins.

 According to the American Dental Association (ADA), the resilient surface is 96 percent mineral, the highest percentage of any tissue present in the human body.
 Tooth enamel is even stronger than our bones.
 But that doesn’t mean it’s invincible.
-Tooth enamel can decay or breakdown when bacteria breaks down the sugars in foods creating an acid, or hole.
+Tooth enamel can decay or break down when bacteria break down the sugars in foods creating an acid or hole.

 Enamel plays an extremely crucial role when it comes to protecting the teeth from decay and damage.
 Enamel creates a strong barrier safeguarding the teeth’s inner layers from the impact of plaque and acids.

 The nerves in your teeth are sensitive to temperature, meaning foods that are hot or cold can cause tooth pain.
 The enamel works to insulate the rest of the tooth to eliminate or limit the amount of discomfort you feel when eating or drinking something hot or cold.

 Although tooth enamel is a hard, protective surface, it can still crack or chip pretty easily.
 When enamel chips or breaks, it won’t be able to protect your teeth adequately.
 You may become aware of your enamel problem if you start to feel pain while eating, especially if you are eating something particularly sugary, hot, or cold.
 Here are some common signs of damaged tooth enamel: